JacobStephens2/15-east-creative-website/src/content/services.md

 # featured projects

-Here is a sampling of our recent work.
+Here is a sampling of our recent&nbsp;work.